FOR THE FINANCIAL YEAR 2020-2021

 (v) Segment-wise - Product-wise reporting:

-(vii) Risks Concerns and its Management:
+(vii) Risks and Concerns:

-Market Risk: Your Company's major investments are mostly in Capital market Instrumentslike Shares Mutual funds and Bonds and any volatility could erode the capital value ofthe investments.
-No doubt your Company would keep a close vigil on movement of prices andtake appropriate steps to minimize this risk.
+Market Risk: Your company's major investments are mostly in capital market instrumentslike shares mutual funds and bonds and any volatility could erode the capital value ofthe investments.
+No doubt your company would keep a close vigil on movement of prices andtake appropriate steps to minimize this risk.

 Operation Risk: The stock market operations are fraught with certain risks associatedwith market judgments by operational executives and their decision making process based oncertain perceptions prevailing at any given time and these could change suddenly resultingin unexpected adverse positions.
-As the operations are human dependent the error factoris always inbuilt in this activity.
-Some of the risks could be wrong data inputdeviations from the rules of SEBI or Exchange due to oversight lack of coordinationamongst the dealing and back office administrative delays in adhering to schedules etc.This is not exhaustive and your company strives to minimize this type of risk throughadequate training and motivation periodically.

-(viii) Internal Control Systems and their Adequacy:
+(viii) Internal Financial Control Systems and their Adequacy:

 (ix) Human Resources: